delfrrr/vcore-blog/articles/parallel-processing-on-mutable-state/README.md

 ## The setting

-Consider this naive architecture of Uber-like ( [ride-hailing](https://en.wikipedia.org/wiki/Peer-to-peer_ridesharing) ) application.
+Consider this simple of Uber-like ([ride-hailing](https://en.wikipedia.org/wiki/Peer-to-peer_ridesharing)) booking service scenario.

 <img src="./booking-app.png" />

-* Booking Service is simple [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) API which allows us to create and change the state of booking.
+* Booking Service is simple [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) API which allows creating and changing the state of booking.
 Booking states are `created`, `accepted`, `canceled` and `completed`
-* Passenger app allows us to create and cancel a booking.
+* Passenger app allows us to create and cancel a booking
-* Driver app allows the driver to accept and complete bookings.
+* Driver app allows the driver to accept and complete bookings

 ## The goal